sujan300/Reccomendation_System_from_scratch_dajango_vite_js/README.md

 This project implements a collaborative filtering recommendation system using Django for the backend and JavaScript (Vite.js) for the frontend.

 ## Features
-- Collaborative filtering for recommendations.
+- Content based filtering for recommendations.
 - User authentication and authorization.
 - API-based architecture.